 In addition to the cat itself, you will need to pay for food, kitty litter, litter box, and other basics.
 Luckily, you won’t have to rebuy many of the basics after bringing the cat home with you.

 3 Little-Known Facts About Domestic Shorthair Cats

-Domestic Shorthair Cats are not a pedigreed cat, but they are accepted by the Cat Fanciers Association within the household pets category.
+Domestic Shorthairs are not a pedigreed cat, but they are accepted by the Cat Fanciers Association within the household pets category.
 As a result, Domestic Shorthairs can compete for the grand household pet each year.
 Outside of this award, Domestic Shorthairs are simply not pedigreed.

 Temperament & Intelligence of the Domestic Shorthair Cat

-Domestic Shorthair Cats are considered easygoing, lovable, and pretty adventurous cats.
+Domestic Shorthairs are considered easygoing, lovable, and pretty adventurous cats.
 These are great additions to your home if you are looking for a feline friend that doesn’t cost a fortune but will bring you loads of smiles.

 Are These Cats Good for Families?

 Cats are not always the best pet for families since they can be a bit stressed out when around children.
 However, Domestic Shorthairs tend to be great for families.
 These cats are much more easy-going and active in comparison to other cats.

 Plus, Domestic Shorthairs have been around people for most of their recent history.
 As a result, these cats are wonderful for families.
 Even if you have children, these cats should get along fine with the kids.
 Of course, you need to watch when your child is playing with the cat because the cat can be injured and get defensive as a result of the child.

 Most of the time, though, Domestic Shorthairs will simply just walk away if they’re being pestered by the child.